Agaricomycetes - Pezizomycetes - Leotiomycetes - Sordariomycetes - Lecanoromycetes - Eurotiomycetes - Arthoniomycetes

 These produce a variety of C15 terpenes, often in the form of esters that are broken down as an activated defense in damaged tissue.
 The most common is stearoylvelutinal, which gives rise to different pungent dialdehydes like isovelleral and velleral from L. vellereus, L. rufus, and various others.
 This serves to deter both herbivores and microbes.

-Milk caps with coloured juice are generally edible cooked, though the terpenes still deter some bacteria at least.
-L. indigo gets its blue colour from stearoyldeterrol, and a reduced form is the orange-yellow in relatives like L. deliciosus.
+Milk caps with coloured juice are generally edible when cooked.
+L. indigo gets its deep blue colour from stearoyldeterrol, and a reduced form is the orange in relatives like L. deliciosus.
 These break down to give purple lactaroviolin, and in the latter also blues like lactarazulene and yellows, so that they develop green bruises.

 Boletales make up the boletes and their allies, most of which live in mycorrhizal associations with trees.
 The fruiting bodies in boletes are stalked, fleshy mushrooms where spores are discharged from tubes rather than ridges or lamellae.
 Some agarics and false truffles also belong here, as well as the dark sack-like earth-balls.